flosse/scaleApp/README.markdown

 #### v0.4.1 (??-2013)

 - no more sandbox manipulation
+- added start option to use a separate sandbox
 - removed modules directory
   (building modules is your own business;
   above all they should depend on YOUR sandbox)